Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 | Annual lifetime value lost | $25,920 | $43,200 |

-A solo therapist missing just 3 calls per day loses $25,000 to $43,000 per year in client lifetime value.
-That is the equivalent of losing your entire August and September revenue — gone to voicemail.
+A solo therapist missing just 3 calls per day loses $25,000 to $43,000 per year in client lifetime value. that’s the equivalent of losing your entire August and September revenue. gone to voicemail.
+Poof.
+Just like that.

 Solutions for Solo SimplePractice Therapists (Ranked by Effectiveness)